 Example: Northern undertakes routine 'in-process' audits of equipment condition and evaluates the findings using a rigorous condition-based quantitative assessment.
 The results are linked to compliance with maintenance standards.
 Trends over time are used to tackle poorly performing systems and components.
-The data is being developed to assess staff competence too.
+The data is used to assess staff competence too.
 Feedback is used to review maintenance standards, material and component quality and staff training programmes.

-Example: South West Trains ask "why?" through their defect management process and classify every incident into 10 different cause codes.
+Example: A Train Operator asked "why?" through their defect management process and classified every incident into 10 different cause codes.
 These go beyond naming the failed parts to assigning management responsibility.
 Each cause code (including No Defect Found) has an 'owner' in fleet management, whose objective is to reduce the number of incidents.
 In the example below from a best practice TOC, maintenance own goals are 11%.

-Fle Fleet Incidents by Cause Code TOTAL
+Fl€ TOTAL

 9 Material Quality / Supply 1%

 8 External / Passenger 0%

 7 External / Network Rail 0%

 6 Traincrew Error 2%

 5 Climatic / Railhead 2%

 4 Maintenance (Non) Compliance 11%

 3 No Defect Found 24%

 2 No Fleet Awareness 1%

 1 Confirmed Technical Fault 42%

 0 Asset / Heavy Maintenance 18%